adamori/minecraft-map-saver/README.md

-# PaperMC/Spigot Minecraft Server Plugin Template
+# MapSaver PaperMC/Spigot Minecraft Server Plugin

 The Minecraft Server-side plugin adds a `savemap` command to export all blocks into a CSV file based on a specified range of locations.